sagieppel/-Transmute2K-Library-of-Transformations-Simulations-and-Augmentations/README.md

+---
+license: cc0-1.0
+tags:
+- image-retreival
+- materials-retreival
+size_categories:
+- 1K<n<10K
+---
-# MorphImage2k: Large Library of Image Transformations and Augmentations.
-Based on methods, models and simulation from science, art and image processing.
+#  **Transmute2K**: Library of Image Transformations Simulations and Augmentations,  based  2K methods, models and simulation from science, art and math.

-# LOST: Library of Image Simulations, Transformations, and Augmentations, based on methods, models and simulation from science and art.

-LOST is a large-scale library and dataset containing approximately 2,000 image transformation methods.

-The collection is based on standard image-processing techniques, as well as simulations and models from various fields of science and art that have been adapted for image manipulation.
+**Transmute2K** is a large-scale library and dataset containing 2,000 image transformation methods based on techniques, simulations and models from various fields of science, math and art that have been adapted for image manipulation and image-processing.

-In general, the transformations can be applied to standard RGB images, as well as to images or maps of other types, such as PBR materials and hyperspectral maps.
+In general, the transformations can be applied to standard **RGB images**, as well as to images or maps of other types, such as **PBR materials** and hyperspectral maps.

 Each transformation follows a model or function.
-This can range from simple operations such as rotation and blurring to more complex physical and scientific models involving diffusion, clustering, topology, optics, physics, and other forms of simulation, with the image used as the working medium on which the transformation operates.
+This can range from simple operations such as rotation and blurring to more complex physical and scientific models involving diffusion, clustering, topology,camera effect, optica, physical and chemical proccess and other forms of simulation, with the image used as the working medium on which the transformation operates on.

 The transformations are divided into two groups: